UIUC-iSchool-DataViz/is445_oauoag_spring2023/week10/installation_instructions_week11.md

 For Mac, you should have git already installed (but you can install it [here](https://git-scm.com/download/mac) just in case).

 **Step 1:** Download the online-resume template Jekyll page by [clicking on this link here](https://github.com/jnaiman/online_cv_public/archive/master.tar.gz).
-This should download a file called `master.tar.gz`.
+This should download a file called `online_cv_public-main.tar.gz`.

 **Step 2:** Unpack this gzip-ed tar ball in the "usual way" for your machine.

-For example, on a Mac, if you are in the command line you could run `tar -xvf master.tar.gz`
+For example, on a Mac, if you are in the command line you could run `tar -xvf online_cv_public-main.tar.gz`

 You should now see a directory called `online_cv_public-main` which contains the following files: